kwildeDev/fe-scene-locally/README.md

 2. The location pin in the header is a placeholder for a site logo.
 3. There is an icon button indicating a dark mode/light mode toggle which is not yet functional.
 4. There is backend logic for a search on events, but a search bar has not yet been implemented.
+5. There is currently no functionality to create a user account but I will provide test accounts.

 ## Future Improvements

-These errors will be resolved and the app deployed as soon as possible.
+The above issues will be resolved and the app will include the additional features listed above and in the documentation.

-## Notes for the Evaluator

-"Please be aware that the application has significant build and runtime errors due to the unresolved TypeScript issues detailed above.
-Due to the extremely limited time for submission, a fully functional deployment was not achievable.
-The focus was on documenting these critical issues."